kristinnstefansson/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST WA 316_2021 IOBWS 3.0 Technical Guidelines.md

 -   RB (Guðjón Karl Arnarsson, Halla Sigrún Árnadóttir)

 ÍST WA-316 is not subject to any patent rights.
-As part of the IOBWS v3.0 Technical Specifications, the document is distributed under a Creative Commons Attri­bution 4.0 International Public Licens.
+As part of the IOBWS v3.0 Technical Specifications, the technical contracts are distributed under a Creative Commons Attri­bution 4.0 International Public Licens.

 The Workshop participants have made every effort to ensure the